appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Minor annoyances abound, though not in and of themselves deal-breakers.
 All the functions that I'm missing can be ported, and ported easily I must add, because the languages are fundamentally compatible.
-The bigger question is: "would it be harder to adjust emacs to what I'd like it to be" as opposed to adding what's missing to `lem`?
+The bigger question is: "would it be harder to adjust Emacs to what I'd like it to be" as opposed to adding what's missing to `lem`?
 And I frankly don't know.
 It might go either way.